-Complete a coastal navigation course, such as ASA 105.
-This is very important.
 Learn to stay hydrated as hydration is key to minimizing seasickness and fatigue.
 Improve your swimming skills and consider taking up yoga or strength training to increase your balance and safety on deck.
 Keep an open mind and be flexible.
+If you're nervous about your skill or knowledge level, just let us know.
+We're more than happy to recommend specific preparatory learning materials for you.

 Yes!
 Ocean voyaging is far more physically demanding than most people anticipate.
 Expedition members frequently tell us they wished they had taken the time to exercise daily before joining us and certainly before taking off cruising.
 We've learned that people who exercise daily are far better at handling ocean sailing conditions than those who don't.
 Swimming, strength training, and yoga and the best possible exercises to prepare you for ocean voyaging.